progress/progress.github.io/progressNEXT/index.md

 ---

 # Overview
 The progressNEXT app is a mobile app (iOS and Android) written using Progress technology.
 The mobile app itself is a hybrid app (Apache Cordova / PhoneGap).
 The backend store and some server-side functionality is in Rollbase.
 The notification service is that of the Telerik Platform.
-Modulus is used to host several services and as router and glue.
+Modulus is used to host several small apps and as router and glue.
 The mobile app was designed using the Telerik Platform tools.

 # Support for ProgressNEXT App
 If you encounter issues, please email the support alias [progressnextapp@progress.com](mailto:progressnextapp@progress.com)